mikelevins/delectus1/doc/storage.md

 - id: a UUID that identifies this particular user account
 - type: the string `"delectus_user"`, identifying this object as a user account
-- owner-id: a UUID that identifies the user account that owns the list
+- owner: a UUID that identifies the user account that owns the list
 - enabled: true if the user account is active and may be used, and false otherwise; only a Delectus admin may change this value
 - email: the email address associated with the user account.
 Only a